todaypurpose/blog/content/posts/health-money-time.md

 - [Skip 1 meal a day](https://youtu.be/jhKZIq3SlYE?t=2939) (also known as intermittent fasting).
 - If you are overweight, eat simply eat less , and workout more.

 Those are the rules I (try) to follow.
-Don't get me wrong, I consider myself a foodie, and will never say no for a great meal, or enjoying a Michelin restaurant. and I consider myself as "memories" I truely enjoy to remember.
+Don't get me wrong, I consider myself a foodie, and will usually say "Yes" for a great meal, or a Michelin restaurant.
+I consider eating as great "memories" I truely enjoy to remember.

 ### Workout
+The indeniable truth is that [exercising makes you live longer](https://youtu.be/jhKZIq3SlYE?t=3880).
+[Heart attack is the #1 cause of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).

 Being weak isn't fun either.
-Can't  follow for this small hike?
-How about cyncling in mountain?
+Can't follow for this hike?
+How about cycling this mountain?
 Have you thought?
 Find something you like to do **regularly** (at least 2 times a week).
 There is so many great sports you can do out there.
 You don't have to stick to one, I personally like trying a sport every 3 years and it gives me new opportunities to experience new things in different places.

-[The indeniable truth is that working make you live longer](https://youtu.be/jhKZIq3SlYE?t=3880).
-[Heart attack is the #1 cause of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).
+Doing regularly a sport will also prepare you better for the future, you'll likely follow in activities with friends or even your (grand) kids.

 You'll feel great most of your days.

 ### Sleep well
 We spend 1/3 of our life in a bed.
 Aren't you feeling wonderful after a great night of sleep?
 Also, did you know that sleeping well makes [you live longer](https://youtu.be/jhKZIq3SlYE?t=4202).
 Invest in a good mattress.
 Working out also helps you getting great sleep.